-OPTION: A base built Main board supports the V010/V011 switch matrix and four encoders.
+OPTION 1: A base built Main board supports the V010/V011 switch matrix and four encoders.
 If you will use this configuration, populate the “front panel” and “encoder” locations with 2x5 pin male IDC connectors for the encoders, and connect the analog switch matrix board to pins 1 (GND), 9 (SW), and 10 (3.3V) of the front panel connector as was done on the V011 main board.
 However, if you decide to add the scanned front panel module, leave the “encoder” 2x5 pin male header box connector off the board.
 The front panel module will plug into the 2x5 pin male header box connector labeled “front panel”.
 No other hardware changes are necessary.

-OPTION: To prepare the main board for advanced diagnostics and testing, populate the Acc connector with a 2x4 male header box connector, or a 2x4 row of male header pins.
+OPTION 2: To prepare the main board for advanced diagnostics and testing, populate the “ACC” connector with a 2x4 male header box connector, or at least a 2x4 row of male header pins.

-OPTION: The on-off switch module is a clever way to electronically turn the T41 radio on and off with a FET.
+OPTION 3: The on-off switch module is a clever way to electronically turn the T41 radio on and off with a FET.
 Like the V010/V011 power supply board, the basic design provides reverse polarity protection.
 It also incorporates a small ATTINY85 processor programmed to communicate with the Teensy such that when the off button is pressed, it tells the Teensy to execute a “shutdown” routine with user code (examples: save selected parameters, last band and mode, volume, etc., custom shut down screen, stay active with screen saver, etc.).
 When the Teensy has completed the shut down routine, it communicates back to the ATTINY85 to complete the shut down and turn the radio off.